-A person will not commit an offence if the person carries out the conduct constituting the offence under duress (see section 10.2 of the Criminal Code).
+Note: A person will not commit an offence if the person carries out the conduct constituting the offence under duress (see section 10.2 of the

+Criminal Code).

-Inducing or coercing another person to give false or misleading evidence person is to appear before the FWC or a delegate of the FWC); and
+Inducing or coercing another person to give false or misleading evidence

-- (2) A person (the offender) commits an offence if: - (a) another person (the witness) has been, or will be, required to appear as a witness in a matter before the FWC (whether the
+- (2) A person (the offender) commits an offence if: - (a) another person (the witness) has been, or will be, required to appear as a witness in a matter before the FWC (whether the person is to appear before the FWC or a delegate of the FWC); and - (b) the offender induces, threatens or intimidates the witness to give false or misleading evidence in the matter.